RISHABH12005/LMS/README.md

 ## Overview

 The *Livestock Monitoring System* is a technology-driven solution designed to enhance the management and well-being of livestock.
-It helps farmers track livestock movements, monitor their health, and detect obstacles in their environment using various sensors and automation tools.
+It helps farmers track livestock movements & monitor their health & detect obstacles in their environment using various sensors and automation tools.

 The *Livestock Monitoring System* is designed to track and manage livestock using *Raspberry Pi 3B, BrickPi, LEGO Mindstorms motors, ultrasonic sensors, and a web camera*.
-This system helps detect obstacles, automate movement, and monitor livestock remotely.
+This system helps detect obstacles & automate movement & monitor livestock remotely.

 ## Hardware Components